Big Bang: Cooling

 The universe continued to decrease in density and fall in temperature, hence the typical energy of each particle was decreasing.
 Symmetry-breaking phase transitions put the fundamental forces of physics and the parameters of elementary particles into their present form, with the electromagnetic force and weak nuclear force separating at about 10−12 seconds.

 After about 10−11 seconds, the picture becomes less speculative, since particle energies drop to values that can be attained in particle accelerators.
 At about 10−6 seconds, quarks and gluons combined to form baryons such as protons and neutrons.
 The small excess of quarks over antiquarks led to a small excess of baryons over antibaryons.
 The temperature was no longer high enough to create either new proton–antiproton or neutron–antineutron pairs.
 A mass annihilation immediately followed, leaving just one in 108 of the original matter particles and none of their antiparticles.
 A similar process happened at about 1 second for electrons and positrons.
 After these annihilations, the remaining protons, neutrons and electrons were no longer moving relativistically and the energy density of the universe was dominated by photons (with a minor contribution from neutrinos).

 A few minutes into the expansion, when the temperature was about a billion kelvin and the density of matter in the universe was comparable to the current density of Earth's atmosphere, neutrons combined with protons to form the universe's deuterium and helium nuclei in a process called Big Bang nucleosynthesis (BBN).
 Most protons remained uncombined as hydrogen nuclei.

-As the universe cooled, the rest energy density of matter came to gravitationally dominate that of the photon radiation.
-After about 379,000 years, the electrons and nuclei combined into atoms (mostly hydrogen), which were able to emit radiation.
-This relic radiation, which continued through space largely unimpeded, is known as the cosmic microwave background.
+As the universe cooled, the rest energy density of matter came to gravitationally dominate over that of the photon and neutrino radiation at a time of about 50,000 years.
+At a time of about 380,000 years, the universe cooled enough that electrons and nuclei combined into neutral atoms (mostly hydrogen) in an event called recombination.
+This process made the previously opaque universe transparent, and the photons that last scattered during this epoch comprise the cosmic microwave background.

 Structure formation

-Over a long period of time, the slightly denser regions of the uniformly distributed matter gravitationally attracted nearby matter and thus grew even denser, forming gas clouds, stars, galaxies, and the other astronomical structures observable today.
+After the recombination epoch, the slightly denser regions of the uniformly distributed matter gravitationally attracted nearby matter and thus grew even denser, forming gas clouds, stars, galaxies, and the other astronomical structures observable today.
 The details of this process depend on the amount and type of matter in the universe.
 The four possible types of matter are known as cold dark matter (CDM), warm dark matter, hot dark matter, and baryonic matter.
 The best measurements available, from the Wilkinson Microwave Anisotropy Probe (WMAP), show that the data is well-fit by a Lambda-CDM model in which dark matter is assumed to be cold.
-(Warm dark matter is ruled out by early reionization.)
 This CDM is estimated to make up about 23% of the matter/energy of the universe, while baryonic matter makes up about 4.6%.